peachey2k2/etanks/README.md

 After that, simply run `etanks` to open the program.

-**To add a fluid**, type its name, hit enter, select `Add fluid` and select its colors.
+**To add a fluid**, type its name, hit `enter`, select `Add fluid` and select its colors.

-Once you add some fluids, you can search through them by typing into the field below.
+Once you add some fluids, you can search through them by typing into the same field.
 It'll fuzzy-find through all the saved fluids and sort them appropriately.
 You can hit the `delete` key to clear the input field.
 All these functions can also be used while selecting colors.

-**To edit/remove a fluid**, select a fluid, hit enter and then select the desired option.
+**To edit/remove a fluid**, select a fluid, hit `enter` and then select the desired option.

 **To quit the program**, hit `ctrl`.
-After each action, the file is saved, so you don't need to worry about that.
+The file is saved after each change, so you don't need to worry about that.